seifhassine/REasy/reversing/extension_info/readme.md

 <br>
 <sup>Should support all games.
 Handles instruction patterns from both old and new builds.</sup>

-<sup>Sometimes you will some extensions, and wrong versions along with them.
+<sup>Sometimes you will try some extensions and get wrong versions along with them.
 If that happens, try with different extension names, and preferably 4 characters long or more.</sup>